robertbaker13/phase-0-handbook/learning_strategies.md

 There is not one way to learn how to program or be a programmer, and we are not trying to make you into the "typical" programmer who works by him/herself and solves all problems without help.

 In fact, the popular view of a programmer sitting in a basement alone is completely wrong for the vast majority of coding jobs.
-As a software developer, you will pair program, work wiht a team of engineers (and sometimes teams of teams), and work with other teams within a company, such as marketing, product, customer service, and design.
-Part of being a professional programmer will be assessing a problem, thinking through and discussing solutions, "spiking" (or experimenting) alone or with a team, and estimating how long it will take.
+As a software developer, you will pair program, work with a team of engineers (and sometimes teams of teams), and work with other teams within a company, such as marketing, product, customer service, and design.
+Part of being a professional programmer will be assessing a problem, thinking through and discussing solutions, "spiking" (or experimenting) alone or with a team, and estimating how long something will take to code.
 All of DBC will prepare you for that.
 You are starting now.

 In other words, you should ask for help, seek additional resources, and work on your own when you need to.